qianye60/LLMQ-Horizon/readmes_i18n/README_en.md

 <details>
 <summary>3.
 Other Issues</summary>

--   For other issues, please join the QQ group for discussion
+-   For other issues, please join the QQ group for discussion.
     ![qrcode](static/qrcode.jpg)

 </details>